How to maintain list hygiene?

 - regularly removing inactive or non-engaged contacts from your list

-- blacklisting any undesirable email addresses and domains that can negatively impact your marketing strategy
+- blocking any undesirable email addresses and domains that can negatively impact your marketing strategy

 - making sure that you don’t send multiple copies of the same message to a single subscriber.